You don’t blog? (5/5: the finale!)

 - Schedule an appointment with a law professor to help draw up a lawyering checklist.

-it’s an opportunity for his law students to get some supervised hands-on practice in media and defamation law- it’s an opportunity for legal and non-legal types to learn to work with each other, appreciate each other’s perspectives and constraints, as it will imminently be like that in the real world after graduation
+- it’s an opportunity for legal and non-legal types to learn to work with each other (in short, to appreciate each other’s perspectives and constraints) as it will imminently be like THAT in the real world after graduation

 - persuade the professor to assign students on a rotating basis for the lawyering

-- the professor will be the tiebreaker and final arbiter in event of disagreements between you and the ‘lawyer’
+- the professor will be the tiebreaker and final arbiter in event of disagreements between you and the ‘lawyer’ assigned

-- that your blog will credit the lawyering to the law school itself in the early stages and, if things go smoothly and really well, the law professor’s name would be added ‘prominently’ in recognition of his esteem and farsightedness
+- if things go smoothly and really well, the law professor’s own name would then be added ‘prominently’ in recognition of his esteem and farsightedness

 * * *